markov2/perl5-Math-Polygon/README.md

 ** Please note: **
 When you contribute in any way, you agree to transfer the copyrights to Mark Overmeer (you will get the honors in the code and/or ChangeLog).
-Your contribution will also use the same license as this project: licensed as perl itself.
+Your also automatically agree that your contribution is released under the same license as this project: licensed as perl itself.

 ## Copyright and License